uzh-rpg/flightmare/README.md

    `docker commit CONTAINER_ID name-you-want-to-give:tag-you-want-to-give`

-   The next time you want to run the container change the name of the image in the `docker run` command to the new name e tag you chose.
+   The next time you want to run the container change the name of the image in the `docker run` command to the new name and tag you choose.

 6. The Unity standalone will be running on your PC and will communicate with Flightmare using the port mentioned above.
 You can download the standalone [here](http://rpg.ifi.uzh.ch/challenges/DodgeDrone2021/Standalone_Forest.zip).
 When downloaded and unzip, in a terminal in your computer (not in docker!) run the following command: